 In Studio 3T:

-Right-click on a target collection.
+Right-click the target collection.
 Choose Drop Collection.

 Click Drop Collection.